 Impulsivity was assessed using the Barratt Impulsiveness Scale, Version 11 (BIS-11).
 The BIS-11 is a 30-item measure designed to assess impulsivity across three dimensions: attentional (inability to concentrate), motor (acting without thinking), and non-planning (lack of future orientation).31-32 Each of the 30 items is rated on a 4-point scale of 1 (rarely/never) to 4 (almost always), where 4 indicates greater impulsiveness.

 Compulsive traits were measured using the Cambridge–Chicago Compulsivity Trait Scale (CHI-T).
 The scale has shown excellent psychometric properties, with high internal consistency (Cronbach’s alpha = 0.8), excellent convergent validity against gold-standard assessments for a variety of compulsive disorders (each p < .001 for gambling disorder, obsessive-compulsive disorder, and substance use disorder symptoms), and excellent discriminant validity against other constructs such as depression.33

+The survey also included semi-structured questions regarding use of a range of illicit drugs, caffeine, and sexual behavior.
+These were not include in this analysis but are detailed in a previous publication.34

 Data Analysis

-Only respondents with complete data on at least one the DUREL subscales were included in the analyses (N = 3564; 99.8%).
-Total scores for each of the three subscales were transformed to standardized z scores and participants were categorized based on level of religiosity: low (z < −1) or high (z > +1).
+Only respondents with complete data on at least one of the DUREL subscales were included in the analyses (N = 3564; 99.8%).
+Total scores for each of the three subscales (ORA, IR and NORA) were transformed to standardized z scores and participants were categorized based on level of religiosity: low (z < −1) or high (z > +1).
+Scores were dichotomized to allow for ease of interpretation.
 Participants not scoring in these ranges played no further role in the analysis.
-Distributions of the third score (NOR) did not permit this approach and so we focused on the two where we had adequately large samples of folks with low and high.
-Groups were compared on demographic and clinical measures using independent sample t tests for continuous variables (or equivalent nonparametric tests, as indicated in the text) and chi-square tests for categorical variables.
-Effect sizes were calculated for all significant differences, which were determined for Likelihood ratio test using Cramer’s V (V = 0.1 is considered a small effect size, 0.3 is medium, and 0.5 is large).34 Continuous variables were tested for statistical difference using F-test and Cohen’s d for effect size, effect sizes of 0.02, 0.15, and 0.35 are termed small, medium, and large, respectively.34 SPSS was used for all statistical analyses (version 25; IBM).
+When we included gender, race and relationship status in the adjusted analysis, then ORA n=1667 and IR n=1694.
+Distributions of the third score (NORA) did not permit this approach and so we focused on the two for which we had adequately large samples of students with low and high.
+The two subscales were compared on demographic and clinical measures using independent sample t tests for continuous variables (or equivalent nonparametric tests, as indicated in the text) and chi-square tests for categorical variables.
+Effect sizes were calculated for all significant differences, which were determined for Likelihood ratio test using Cramer’s V (V = 0.1 is considered a small effect size, 0.3 is medium, and 0.5 is large).35 Continuous variables were tested for statistical difference using F-test and Cohen’s d for effect size, effect sizes of 0.02, 0.15, and 0.35 are termed small, medium, and large, respectively.35 Final analysis for categorical predictors was performed using binary logistic regression adjusting for gender, race and relationship status.
+Univariate analysis was conducted on the continuous variables also adjusting for gender, race and relationship status.
+SPSS was used for all statistical analyses (version 27; IBM).
 Statistical significance was defined as p ≤ 0.01 to account for multiple comparisons.

+Missing data were missing completely at random (MCAR) and the analysis was conducted using list-wise deletion.
+Because this was a large sample, where power was not an issue, the assumption of MCAR was satisfied and list-wise deletion was thus appropriate.

 Results